desiree25sfj/generic-implementation/readme.md

 - Basic generic behaviour such as type safety and reusability.
 - A method ```GetMax()``` that returns the largest item in the container using a generic constraint (```where T : IComparable<T>```).
 - A method overload ```Add(params T [] newItems)``` that allows adding multiple items at once.
+- Implementation of ```IEnumerable<T>``` allowing ```foreach``` iteration over the container

 ## Files
 - Program.cs - Demonstrates how the generic class and interface are used
-- Container.cs - Implements the generic container with methods for adding, retrieving, counting and checking items
+- Container.cs - Implements the generic container with methods for adding, retrieving, counting, checking items, getting mac, adding multiple items, and iteration
 - IStorable.cs - Defines the interface used as the contract for the container

 ## Reflection: How this could be used in a real application